larsbuntemeyer/cordex-forge-dev/README.md

 # cordex-forge-dev
-Development of a CORDEX recipe for pange-forge
+Development of a CORDEX recipe for pange-forge.